-The Company operates primarily in China and is exposed to the laws governing the mining industry in China.
+The Company operates in China and is exposed to the laws governing the mining industry in China.
 The Chinese government is currently supportive of the mining industry but there is uncertainty in future changes to government policies and regulations including taxation, repatriation of profits, restrictions on production, export controls, environmental compliance and expropriation.
 These factors could adversely affect the Company's exploration efforts and production plans.

-The Company's properties are located in areas that can experience severe winter weather conditions which could adversely affect mining and exploration programs.
+The Company's property is located in an area that can experience severe winter weather conditions which could adversely affect mining and exploration programs.
 In addition, the Company is subject to changes in environmental laws and regulations that may result in unexpected costs.